jayanthkoushik/corgy/docs/corgy.md

 ```

 The collection length can be controlled by the arguments of the type annotation.

-Note, however, that `typing.Sequence/typing.List/typing.Set` do not
+**NOTE**: `typing.Sequence/typing.List/typing.Set` do not accept multiple arguments,
-accept multiple arguments, and so, cannot be used if collection length has to be
+and so, cannot be used if collection length has to be specified.
+On
-specified.
-On Python < 3.9, only `typing.Tuple` can be used for controlling
+Python < 3.9, only `typing.Tuple` can be used to control collection lengths.
-collection lengths.

 To specify that a collection must be non-empty, use ellipsis (`...`) as the second
-argument of the type:
+argument of the type.

+### Examples

 ```python
 >>> class A(Corgy):
 ...     x: Tuple[int, ...]
 >>> a = A()
 >>> a.x = tuple()
 Traceback (most recent call last):